Lionsberg/lionsberg-wiki/Lionsberg Community Information/People/Jordan Nicholas Sukut/Jordan Nicholas Sukut.md

 # Jordan Nicholas Sukut

-Jordan Nicholas Sukut died in October 2024.
+Jordan Nicholas Sukut lived from 1984 to 2024.

 To find out what killed him, see [[Existential Threat - Reporting Back From Battle]].

-[[J]] is rising from The Ashes, and working to assemble the Force For Good required to deal with [[The Greatest Fraud, Deception, and Existential Threat in History]] that Jordan's Story exposed.

 [[Above The Chaos]] tells The Story.

+We are rising from the ashes.
 ## Links (Old, Will Gradually Cease Working)

 - Jordan's Email - J@Lionsberg.org